LimeChain/hashport-validator/docs/overview.md

 Two transactions must be executed in order for the Validator set to change.
 1. On Hedera, `Crypto Update` transaction that modifies the `n/m` threshold accounts (`Bridge` and `Fees`)
 2. On the EVM chain, `updateMember` transaction that modifies the list of members in the `Router` contract (it may add or remove a member)

+**Note**: Once a new validator is added, he can safely run a validator node with the correct credentials configured, and he will be authorising bridge transfers and accruing fees.

 ### Fees
 The main incentive for becoming a Validator is the service fee paid by users.
 The fee is a percentage of the transferred amount, paid on the native asset.